Preventing Future Fractures

 “Fracture Liaison Services can have a huge impact on the quality of life for people with osteoporosis and can ultimately prevent unnecessary deaths.
 The service plays a crucial role in identifying the condition and reducing the pain and suffering caused by osteoporosis, while relieving the burden on the NHS and saving money.

-“We know from a survey of our members that a fifth of women who have fractured sustain three or more breaks before being diagnosed and that must change.
+“We know from a survey of our members that a fifth of women who have fractured a bone, sustain three or more breaks before being diagnosed and that must change.
 We want people with osteoporosis to be identified after one break and receive the treatment and care they need.
 In order to do that, the provision of Fracture Liaison Services needs to increase drastically; currently, fracture prevention is postcode driven and we want it to be nationwide.”

 As a charity, we are supporting the growth and improvement of this service in a number of ways:

-> We have produced a set of UK Clinical Standards for FLS (Effective Secondary Prevention of Fragility Fractures: Standards for Fracture Liaison Services), that sets out 10 criteria that every FLS should meet distilled from the evidence-base on effective care.
+> We have produced a set of UK Clinical Standards for FLS (Effective Secondary Prevention of Fragility Fractures: Standards for Fracture Liaison Services), that sets out 10 criteria that every FLS should meet, distilled from the evidence-base on effective care.

 > We have produced a FLS Implementation Toolkit to enable localities to successfully fund and establish an FLS, underpinned with support from NHS England and Public Health England.